SAP-samples/cloud-objectstore-java-sample/README.md

 - Using InpuStream instead of ByteArray to upload large files to make the read operation faster causes issues.
 For more information see [here](https://issues.apache.org/jira/browse/JCLOUDS-1451).

 ## TO-DO
-- To provide support for Azure ObjectStore
+- To provide support for Azure Object Store

 ## License